After-Action Review of the Statewide Pandemic Response and Recovery

 Learning From Responses to COVID-19: Improving Preparedness, Recovery, and Resilience in Washington State

-The response to COVID-19 in Washington state, while containing many successes, has also highlighted a need for improved cross-sector collaboration and collaborative governance, systems thinking approaches, and engagement of diverse interests and perspectives to prepare for new or recurring emergencies, as well as for recovery.
+The response to COVID-19 in Washington state, while containing many successes, has also highlighted a need for improved cross-sector collaboration and collaborative governance, systems, thinking approaches, and engagement of diverse interests and perspectives to prepare for new or recurring emergencies, as well as for recovery.
 The magnitude and complexity of the COVID-19 response and recovery requires effective crisis decision-making and further innovation to address critical needs, policy challenges, and infrastructure gaps.
-To address this need, the Ruckelshaus Center’s Advisory Board, along with its core faculty and staff, initiated this pre-assessment and comprehensive learning effort to identify and share key insights from Washington’s responses to the COVID-19 pandemic.
-The goals of the project are to:
+To address this need, the Ruckelshaus Center’s Advisory Board along with its core faculty and staff, initiated this pre-assessment and comprehensive learning effort to identify and share key insights from Washington’s response to the COVID-19 pandemic.
+The goals of this project are:

 Read a summary of Phase One, which includes initial findings and potential projects, here.